atlanhq/camelot/docs/user/cli.rst

 Camelot comes with a command-line interface.

-You can print the help for the interface, by typing ``camelot --help`` in your favorite terminal, as shown below.
+You can print the help for the interface, by typing ``camelot --help`` in your favorite terminal program, as shown below.

 ::